 Southern Belle.

-One of Chattanooga’s most popular avenues for a date-night or a place to bring mom and dad for dinner when they’re in town is the Southern Belle.
+One of Chattanooga’s most popular date-night options or a place to bring family for dinner when they’re in town is the Southern Belle.

-Forget waterfront restaurant, take the water on the road with you as this historic paddlewheel riverboat leaves port traveling the Tennessee River for a scenic evening you won’t soon forget.
+Forget waterfront restaurant, take the water on the road with you as this historic paddle wheel riverboat leaves port traveling the Tennessee River for a scenic fun-filled evening.

-The Southern Belle company offers too many touring options to list them all here, but one of the more popular is the Sunset Cruise which is a 1.5 hour river ride that includes live music, a moon pie, optional food and drink updates.
+The Southern Belle company offers many touring options that vary in length.
+One of the more popular is the Sunset Cruise which is a 1.5 hour river ride that includes live music, a moon pie, optional food and drink updates.
 This event is recommended for ages 3+.

-Some of their other cruising options include a Whiskey Tasting Tour, Wine Tasting Tour, a romantic Sip and Sail event, and many other options for your group.
+Some of their other cruising options include a Whiskey Tasting Tour, Wine Tasting Tour, a romantic Sip and Sail event, amongst many other options for your party.

 Check their website for more listings and availability.